 The best part of the muggy days of summer are knowing that they end and that something starker and lovelier is on its way.
 You know it if you've lived your whole life in the Northeast.
 You know it if you've driven up the winding byway that is Route 9.
 You know it if you've hiked through the Catskills and the Adirondacks as the first whispers of chill creep into the air.
 You know it when you see it -- or them, rather.
 Scientists call it senescence.
 The rest of us call it the changing of the leaves.

-Your top autumnal priority should be ensuring that you see this annual assault gold, ruby, and hazel overtake the green, and -- if you live in Northeast, or have any plans to travel here -- Amtrak sounds like it will be your best bet.
+Your top autumnal priority should be ensuring that you see this annual assault gold, ruby, and hazel overtake the green, and -- if you live in New England or the Northeast, or have any plans to travel here -- Amtrak sounds like it will be your best bet.
 For the last few years, the inter-city passenger rail service has rolled out its vintage Great Dome Cars for leaf-peeping tourists on two separate train lines, the Adirondack and Downeaster.
 This year is no different.

 From now until September 24, Amtrak will run its Great Dome Car on select trains on its 145-mile-long Downeaster route (with stops between Boston and Brunswick, Maine).
 The vintage cars were built in 1955 and outfitted with upper levels that feature windows on all sides, including their roofs -- which make them perfect for gawking at nature's mutable splendors.
 Amtrak's encouraging passengers to shuffle in and out of its Great Dome Cars to allow everyone a change to see the foliage, but we should say this: seating is strictly first-come, first-served on the Dome Cars.